ncyborg/Cuda-Matrix-Multiplication---CPU-VS-GPU-Naive-VS-GPU-Shared-Memory/README.md

 Second test is to test how the calculation speed compares as the array size increases but the block size stays the same 4 * 4 with a total of 16 threads per block

-Third test is to test how the calculation speed compares as the
+Third test is to test how the calculation speed compares as the array size increases but the block size stays at the max threads per block 32 * 32.

+Results: we found that CPU is faster with small vector sizes in general whereas with very large data sets GPU is much faster